 - Tolerance of those with different faiths and beliefs and for those without faith

 These are discussed and explored with the children through the teaching of our curriculum, class reflection times, school assemblies, educational visits and people visiting the school.
 Chalfont Valley prides itself on the core British values underpinning the ethos and environment of the school.

-If you would like more information on the curriculum, the forst port of call is your child’s teacher.
+If you would like more information on the curriculum, the first port of call is your child’s teacher.
 They will be more than willing to see you after school to answer your questions.
-Alternatively, you can make an appointment to see Miss Costelloe or Mr Hart through the school office.
+Alternatively, you can make an appointment to see Miss Costelloe or Mrs Tucker through the school office.